Don't have an account?

 Finally, Time reports that women also feel unheard and dismissed at the clinic when they bring up warning signs.9 Such stories shed anecdotal light on research from the Proceedings of the National Academy of Sciences of the United States of America indicating that women are 1.52% more likely to die from a heart attack if they're treated by male emergency physicians than men who are treated by female providers.10

 Physicians can and should recognize how their own implicit biases may be affecting their decision-making related to women and heart disease, and boosting representation is one of the best ways to do that.
 Enrolling more patients identifying as female in clinical trials can help inform future guidelines in a more gender-inclusive way.
-More self-awareness and investments in Continuing Medical Education related to gendered differences is another good strategy.
+More self-awareness and investments in Continuing Medical Education related to gendered differences is another good strategy

 In addition to understanding variances in symptoms of cardiovascular conditions, providers should remain conscious of how bias may influence their diagnostic choices.
 ECGs can be an effective and swift tool at the point of care for all patients, but heart rate and ECG presentations may differ according to a patient's sex.
 As the Cleveland Clinic observes:11

-Medscape reveals that experts differ on whether MI symptoms actually vary as much as reported; that said, some sex-based differences may require modifications to care plans based on the patient's workup.12 The study in Circulation Research highlights several interventions directed specifically at women such as:6
+Medscape reveals that experts differ on whether MI symptoms actually vary as much as reported; that said, some sex-based differences may require modifications to care plans based on the patient's workup.12 The study in Circulation Research highlights several interventions directed specifically at women such as.6

 Most importantly, providers should listen to their patients' symptoms and concerns, spend as much time as possible with every encounter, and actively work to mitigate their own biases.
 Doing so can help narrow the gaps and may ultimately save more patients from becoming casualties of bias.